mrmorphic/hwio/README.md

 Some general principles the library attempts to adhere to include:

  *	Pin references are logical, and are mapped to hardware pins by the driver.
+ *	Drivers provide pin names, so you can look them up by meaningful names instead of relying on device specific numbers.
- *	Not implement Arduino functions for their own sake if go's framework naturally supports them better, unless we can provide a simpler interface to those functions and keep close to the Arduino semantics.
+ *	The library does not implement Arduino functions for their own sake if go's framework naturally supports them better, unless we can provide a simpler interface to those functions and keep close to the Arduino semantics.
  *	Make no assumption about the state of a pin whose mode has not been set.
  	Specifically, pins that don't have mode set may not on a particular hardware